kjs452/KennysOpenDSKY/README.md

 customized my device.

 The electronics and provided circuit board were excellent.
 All the parts were well labeled.
-It makes for a greate arduino platform to play with many different devices: GPS, IMU, MP3 player and Real Time Clock.
+This kit makes for a great platform to play with the Arduino and program different devices: GPS, IMU, MP3 player and Real Time Clock.

 Little details included with the Kit were also very nice.
 There were two stickers that you